 Appendix 1 provides details of the method (from Polacheck et al. 2006) and analyses used to estimate the tag shedding rates from these tag-seeding experiments.
-The results of these analyses suggest that for the estimation of shedding rates, the data can be pooled into four year/tagger groups in which the shedding rates are not statistically different for those releases within a group, but are statistically different among groups.
-The estimates of the shedding rates (i.e. the probability of any tag being lost) ranged from $\sim$ 0.08 to 0.44 among the four different groups (Table 1A4b).
-For the tagger group with the highest shedding rate (Group IV, which are from tagger 5 for 2003/2004 and 2004/2005, and from tagger 6 for 2006/2007) about 24% of the seeded tagged fish would have been expected to have lost both their tags.
-For the other groups (including tagger 5 for 2005/2006) less than 9% of the seeded tagged fish would have been expected to have lost both their tags.
-In Polacheck et al. (2006) tagger group II was the highest shedding rate with about 13%, but this group included tagger 5 for 2003/2004 and 2004/2005.
-This discrepancy was due to the increase in data since 2006 which allows the data to be split into 4 groups by AIC, instead of 3 as in Polacheck et al. (2006).
-For this report the only differences from Hearn et al. (2007) have been the inclusion of results from 2006/2007 (Table A4a).
+In previous annual reports (e.g. Hearn et al. 2008) analyses suggest that for the estimation of shedding rates, the data can be pooled into four year/tagger groups in which the shedding rates are not statistically different for those releases within a group, but are statistically different among groups.
+The estimates of the shedding rates (i.e. the probability of any tag being lost) ranged from ~0.08 to 0.44 among four different groups (Hearn et al. 2008, Table 1A4b).
+These grouped shedding rate estimates were used to estimate the reporting rates of previous years.
+A major reason for pooling data over taggers in past years was the small number of returns in some cases.
+However, in recent years each tagger has enough data for sufficient precision in the parameter estimates (Table A4).
+For analysis of the 2007/2008 seeded tag data we pool data over years, but not over taggers (Tables A3 and A4) as in previous seasons.